How do I start planning for my business?

 Begin by asking yourself basic questions about your idea to start a new business:

-- HOW?
+- How?
 Describe your plan for developing your product and delivering it to your customers.

 2. Start writing your business plan

-It’s never too early to get started with your business plan.
-It will serve as a guide for every aspect of your new organization, a road map that takes you from a simple inspiring idea to a successful enterprise.
-You can find business plan templates online, but be sure your plan answers the Why, Who, What, How questions above.
-In addition, you should include market strategies, competitive analysis, design and development, operations and management as well as financial data.
+A business plan serves as a guide for every aspect of your new organization.
+It is a road map that takes you from a simple, inspiring idea to a successful enterprise.
+A good business plan will include market strategies, competitive analysis, design and development, operations and management, and financial data.
 Business plans take time to complete, sometimes as long as a year.
 Consider your business plan a “living” document.
-As you move through the process and gain more knowledge, you’ll make adjustments and expand on certain sections.
+As you move through the process and gain more knowledge, you will make adjustments and expand on certain sections.
+You can find business plan templates online, but be sure they answer the “What, Why, How and Who” questions above.

 3. Conduct market research